Mets vs. Cardinals MLB Betting Odds, Trends & Prediction

 Mets vs. Cardinals: Public Bettors Leaning Towards New York

-As of this writing, our MLB Public Betting Page shows that 53% of bets are on the Mets’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 66% of bets are on the Cardinals’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Mets vs. Cardinals MLB Betting Trends

-The total has gone UNDER in 8 of NY Mets’ last 11 games against St. Louis
+The total has gone OVER in 10 of NY Mets’ last 14 games on the road

-Over/Under has gone UNDER in 18 of St. Louis’ last 25 games
+The total has gone UNDER in 10 of St. Louis’ last 14 games at home

-The total has gone UNDER in 5 of NY Mets’ last 7 games when playing on the road against St. Louis
+Over/Under has gone UNDER in 5 of NY Mets’ last 7 games against an opponent in the National League

-The total has gone UNDER in 10 of St. Louis’ last 13 games at home
+The total has gone UNDER in 12 of St. Louis’ last 17 games against an opponent in the National League

 Mets vs. Cardinals MLB BETTING PREDICTION

 Take New York.
-The Mets are 8-2 in their last 10 games played at Busch Stadium, where the Cardinals have dropped eight of 11.
-The Cards are also 1-5 in their last six games overall, are 2-6 in their last eight games played in the month of May and are 3-8 in their last 11 games when listed as a favorite.
+The Mets are 9-2 in their last 11 games at Busch Stadium, are 5-2 in their last seven games against an opponent from the National League and are 5-2 in their last seven games against an opponent from the National League Central Division.
+On the other side, the Cardinals are 1-6 in their last seven games overall, are 3-9 in their last 12 home games and are 3-8 in their last 11 games played in the month of May.